A [Checklist] For What To Pack For Tulum

 Debit and credit card

-It’s wise to have both, so you can access cash if you can’t use the card and a card if you’ve run out of money and for emergencies.
+It’s wise to have both so you can access cash if you can’t use the card and a card if you’ve run out of money and for emergencies.

 Telcel prepaid Mexico SIM card

-You’ll need to get this once you arrive because the Wi-Fi in Tulum is not known to be great, and AT&T and other cell providers don’t always get a signal.
 If you want reliable connectivity, get a prepaid Telcel SIM card.
 They are known for the best reception as the most prominent provider in Mexico.
 This is the easiest and most cost-effective way to go about getting connected.

 When you leave Mexico, you can just pop your standard SIM back into your phone, and you’ll have your old number again.